Grbmax/next-tailwind/README.md

-## NextJSv13 - TailwindCSS Template
+## NextJSv13 - TailwindCSS Boilerplate

 You don't choose your starter Pokemon everyday, do you?